Rufus For Real

 hamburger steak in a skillet with onions and mushrooms

-Pull Up A Chair and Let's Chat!
+Pull Up A Chair & Let's Chat!

 Because it’s proof that “homemade” doesn’t have to mean “half the night.”
-This hamburger steak with mushroom gravy brings all the cozy diner vibes—juicy, pan-seared beef patties, a silky gravy that’s more flavor than fuss, and that stick-to-your-ribs satisfaction that makes everyone go quiet for a few minutes (the good kind of quiet).
+This hamburger steaks with gravy brings all the cozy diner vibes—juicy, pan-seared beef patties, a silky gravy that’s more flavor than fuss, and that stick-to-your-ribs satisfaction that makes everyone go quiet for a few minutes (the good kind of quiet).

 You’ll love it because: